Bouncing forward.

 (2023)

-The series “Hanging over disasters” displays different triptychs of installations with a theatrical dimension emphasizing the need of unconventional narratives to better appraise scientific evidence.
-In all photographic works, the basic principle that disasters are not natural and caused by societal failures is implicit.
+The series “Hanging over disasters” presents various triptychs of installations with a theatrical dimension, emphasizing the need for unconventional narratives to better appraise scientific evidence.
+Implicit in all of the photographic works is the basic principle that disasters are not natural and are caused by societal failures.

 Tipping points.